percona/replication-manager/README.md

     # wget https://raw.githubusercontent.com/percona/replication-manager/refs/heads/main/percona-replication-manager_builder8.sh
     # chmod u+x replication_manager.sh

 When executed for the first time, the replication manager will detect the current replication links and insert rows in the *percona.replication* table.
-In order to avoid problems, we'll start by the nodes that are already slaves.
+In order to avoid problems, we'll start by the nodes that are already replicas.
 On these nodes (DC1-1, DC2-1 and DC3-1), execute the script manually once (remember you need the mysql credentials in /home/\<user\>/.my.cnf or to set `--defaults-file <file path>`):

     # /usr/local/bin/replication_manager.sh [--defaults-file /etc/repmanager/repmanager.cnf]